HaxeFoundation/HaxeManual/content/12-target-details.md

 Besides `-D net-ver` and `-D net-target`:

 * `-D dll` compile to a .NET assembly instead of an executable file.
-Added automatically when no `--main` is specified.
+Added automatically when no `-main` is specified.
 * `-D real-position` don't generate #line directives that map C# expression positions to original .hx files.
 Useful for tracking down issues related to code generation.
 * `-D no-root` generate package-less haxe types in the haxe.root namespace to avoid conflicts with other types in the root namespace
 * `-D erase-generics` fully erase type parameters from generated C# files and generate non-generic classes.
 This is useful in some cases, like working with .NET Micro Framework or preventing generics-related issues with Unity3D AOT compiler.